Christopher-Borders/Cybersecurity-Portfolio/siem-alert-triage/README.md

 This project simulates a Security Operations Center (SOC) environment where multiple alerts are received simultaneously and must be prioritized and investigated.

 ### Objective
 To demonstrate the ability to triage security alerts based on severity, potential impact, and indicators of compromise.
+This project simulates real-world SOC alert triage where analysts must quickly assess and prioritize multiple concurrent alerts.

 ### Tools Used
 - Splunk (SIEM)